socar-esther/socar-esther.github.io/1-dataset-submission.md

 ㄴ 1.png
 ㄴ ...
 ```

+# Submission
+Please submit your prediction results on the Test set at this [Submission Form](https://docs.google.com/forms/d/12tlYs3qAAOGSGypC2itHQhbFtAK9PTyjZvFTZndzq9s/viewform?edit_requested=true).
+If you submit more than one submission in a day (PST), the final submission will be only recorded in the leaderboard.

 You can train your model with the training set, check the trained model's performances with the validation set.
 When you submit your final results on the test set, fill in the prediction results at the attached submission_format.csv.
 Please follow the label name below.
 In the prediction column of the submission_format.csv, the inserted value should be one of the values in the label names provided below.
 Derivations from the given label names (i.e., 01 / outer_normal / normal / 0 for 01_outer_normal) will not be evaluated.